 with $\Gamma_1 = \ldots = \Gamma_{N-2} = 1$, $\Gamma_{N-1} = \kappa$ and $\Gamma_N = -(N-2) - \kappa$.
 One can check that this configuration is a relative equilibrium of the point-vortex dynamics.
 In Figure~\ref{fig:sim}, a numerical simulation of this configuration with $N=8$ was made of the fluid equation, where very small viscosity is added for numerical purposes, which illustrates Theorem~\ref{theo:general_conf}: the vortices remain concentrated around the vortex crystal solution of the point-vortex dynamics.

 Taking $N=4$, we recover the configuration constructed in Section~\ref{sec:config_instable}.
-We observe that in that case, with the stationary condition computed in Lemma~\ref{lem:stationary}, letting $a\to 0$, we find that $\kappa \to -\frac{1}{2}$, which leads to the well-known equilibria of three aligned vortices, which is unstable.
+We observe that in that case, with the stationary condition computed in Lemma~\ref{lem:stationary}, letting $a\to 0$, we find that $\kappa \to -\frac{1}{2}$, which leads to the well-known equilibria of three aligned vortices in the plane, which is unstable.
 One can check numerically that for small values of $a$, the configuration with the choice of $\kappa$ made in Section~\ref{sec:config_instable} is unstable for every value of $\gamma$ of order 1, when for larger values of $a$, non-trivial behavior appears, as observed in Figure~\ref{fig:a03}.
 The problem degenerates near $a=1$, see Figure~\ref{fig:a1}.

 On the contrary, one can wonder whether for every value of $\gamma$, it is possible to find $\kappa$ such that Hypothesis~\ref{hyp:supstable} and~\ref{hyp:stable} are satisfied.
-We do not perform this study here but we established all necessary tools to make the computations at least for small values of $N$, else, some more refined algebraic properties of $\Diff F(\mathbf{X}^*)$ will be necessary.
-We refer to the works of \cite{Cabral_Schmidt_1999_Stability_N+1_vortex,CB03,LP05,LPMR11,Roberts_2013_Stability_of_Relative_Eq} for methods about point-vortex stability.
+Let us explore whether, for this polar vortex configuration, there exists a choice of parameters such that Hypothesis~\ref{hyp:supstable} holds. \begin{prop} The configuration~\eqref{eq:VCN} satisfies Hypothesis~\ref{hyp:supstable} if and only if